Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 - This works the same as in other programming languages.
 - The maximum execution depth is 10.
 - You can exit the execution of a script file using `EXIT`.
+- You can crash the execution of a script file using `CRASH`.

 ### 10.2 Example Code